CypherPoet/AnimatableGradients/README.md

 ## Usage

 The view modifiers exposed by `AnimatableGradient` all conform to its `AnimatableGradientModifier` protocol.
+(You can view the implementation [here](https://github.com/CypherPoet/AnimatableGradient/blob/master/Sources/Protocols/AnimatableGradientModifier.swift).)

 <details>
 <summary>AnimatableGradientModifier Protocol</summary>